Pension schemes must meet the following overall conditions:

 - Your pension scheme may make provisions (virtually) solely for:

 - a lifelong old-age pension for the employee

 This is based on the principle that the employee retires on reaching age 68.
 The employee may take early retirement, although the pension benefits will then need to be recalculated.
 The employee will then receive a lower pension benefit.
-Since 1 January 2017, a recalculation is not required if the pension starts on the 1st day of the month in which the employee becomes 68.
+A recalculation is not required if the pension starts on the 1st day of the month in which the employee becomes 68.
 Completely advancing the pension can only be done when the employee stops working entirely on that exact date.
 If the employee only stops partially then the pension can only be advanced partially.
 There is one exemption: an employee can completely advance the pension in the 5 years before he reaches state pension age, even when the employee works only partially.